 Get Started Now.
 Here is a nice simple, easy to play chord.
-The "sus" in Asus2 is short for suspended meaning it creates suspense.
-Sus chords are great to use if you're scoring a film or a play.
-If you've every watched HBO's "Flight of the Conchords", you'll notice that many of the scene changes are littered with these chords which gives you the feeling that something is unfinished.
-Try subbing it
+The “sus” in Asus2 is short for suspended meaning it creates suspense.
+Sus chords are great to use if you’re scoring a film or a play.
+If you’ve every watched HBO’s “Flight of the Conchords”, you’ll notice that many of the scene changes are littered with these chords which gives you the feel

 Get Started Now.
 Happy Halloween!
 Here is one the spookiest chords around (the E diminished).
 This diminished chord is normally played just before an F chord.
 To maximize spookiness follow these steps.
 1. Play the chord 2.
 Move the chord up so that your first finger is on the 5th fret 3.
 Move again so your first finger is on the 8th fret 4.
 And one more time so your fist finger is on the 11th fret

 Get Started Now.
 This slash chord ultimately amounts to a G7 in third inversion but it has a completely different feel than your average G7.
 If you’ve ever looked at any of the videos from our Near Beginner Class Online you have heard this chord before as it is at the beginning of every video.
 Finally, it’s the first chord of one of my favorite Elbow songs, The Bones of You!

 Get Started Now.
 Boring old D chord got you down?
 Try the Dadd9add4!
 This chord can be found in REM’s “Man on the Moon”, “The Engine Driver” by The Decemberists and Third Eye Blind’s “Jumper”.
 All you have to do is play a C chord and then move it up two frets.